Capsule Vision 2024 Challenge: Multi-Class Abnormality Classification for Video Capsule Endoscopy: Overview of the Challenge

 \section{Overview of the Challenge}

 A significant rise in the burden of Gastro-Intestinal (GI) and liver diseases across the globe has been observed due to varying environmental factors brought on by industrialization, changes in nutrition, and increased use of antibiotics \cite{arnold2020global, shah2018burden, yu2024differences}.
 Different endoscopic techniques are utilized in the diagnosis, treatment, and management of these diseases.
-Video Capsule Endoscopy (VCE) is one such technique which allows direct visualization of the GI tract and travels with the help of a disposable capsule-shaped device \cite{iddan2000wireless}.
+Video Capsule Endoscopy (VCE) is one such technique that allows direct visualization of the GI tract and travels with the help of a disposable capsule-shaped device \cite{iddan2000wireless}.
 The device comprises an optical dome, a battery, an illuminator, an imaging sensor, and a transmitter.

-VCE is a non-invasive technique, which does not suffer from any sedation-related complications and has improved a physician’s ability to find different anomalies in the GI tract - especially small bowel related diseases such as Crohn’s disease, Celiac disease, and intestinal cancer, among others \cite{iddan2000wireless, thwaites2024current}.
+VCE is a non-invasive technique that does not suffer from any sedation-related complications and has improved a physician’s ability to find different anomalies in the GI tract, especially small bowel-related diseases such as Crohn’s disease, Celiac disease, and intestinal cancer, among others \cite{iddan2000wireless, thwaites2024current}.
 It is often considered as an alternative to conventional endoscopy techniques \cite{thwaites2024current, rondonotti2005complications}.